GRE 329 - Muhammad Zaid

 I am not good at following long term plans so it might be that my way of preparation doesn’t help you but some of the tips will assist you in your preparations.

 I took my first GRE mock at the end of April and scored 309.
 It was arranged by my university at USEFP to select students to whom free GRE would be offered.
 For this mock I went through some of the videos.
-I had learned around 200 words from magoosh app and went through the question types for quant.
-The one-month GRE guide, which was completed after my mock, helped me get know what GRE is about and how to use multiple sources effectively.
+I had learned around 200 words and went through the question types for quant.

-(Thereafter, I got busy with my semester exams, then ramazan and my fyp.
-During this time, I learned around 200 more words from the same magoosh app.
-After ramdhan I confirmed USEFP about my date that was 24th august.
-This was just to let you know my extreme laziness.)
+Thereafter, I got busy with my semester exams, then Ramazan and my fyp.
+During this time, I learned around 200 more words.
+After Ramadhan I confirmed USEFP about my date that was 24th august.
+This was just to let you know my extreme laziness.

-I started my prep from 4th august by buying magoosh account from Scholar Den.
-Practiced around 500+ quant questions in these 17-18 days after going through the videos.
-Gre requires you to know certain tricks and usually the twist in quant comparison is predictable and these things are very well explained in magoosh lectures.
+I started my prep from 4th august.
+Gre requires you to know certain tricks and usually the twist in quant comparison is predictable.
 During this time, I continued to learn and revise my vocab and reached around 550 words.
-The best practice for quant were the mocks by magoosh.
 I skipped all other sections and just attempted math sections several times.
 It helped me time accurately.
-These mocks present you questions in proper proportion, similar to what you will see in your GRE, which helps you improve your score within the actual time limits.
-In my final GRE and the 2 PowerPrep tests, I was able to complete first quant section around 7 minutes before time and that's what you need, so that you can go back to check for obvious errors that you have made due to stress.
-In the hard section I just completed within the time with a question related to Venn diagram beyond by understanding.
-My scores in powerprep mocks that I took with a difference of 5 days were 317 and 317 while in Manhattan mock it was 316 and in magoosh it was 322.
+In my final GRE and the 2 PowerPrep tests, I was able to complete the first quant section around 7 minutes before time and that's what you need so that you can go back to check for obvious errors that you have made due to stress.
+In the hard section, I just completed within the time with a question related to Venn diagram beyond by understanding.
+My scores in PowerPrep mocks that I took with a difference of 5 days were 317 and 317 while in Manhattan mock it was 316.

 For verbal, I decided to go for RC first and daily practiced reading long comprehension passages quickly while keeping the overall story in my mind.
 You must be good at retaining the comprehension story else you will lose your precious time.
-I watched videos about how to answer specific questions from magoosh and then practiced only those questions from Manhattan 5lb book.
 Just 2-3 passages for a day helped me to naturally detect the question type (though it is not very important).
-Then I practiced from magoosh and ets material to get a good grip in answering the questions accurately.
-The ETS guide has only a few comprehension passages, but if you are able to do well in those questions, hopefully you will not be troubled in your GRE.
+Then I practiced from ETS material to get a good grip in answering the questions accurately.
+The ETS guide has only a few comprehension passages, but if you are able to do well in those questions, hopefully, you will not be troubled in your GRE.

-In my first section of GRE the passages were easy but in the second one they were too much convoluted.
-At times I was not able to know what was the passage actually talking about but still they were the shorter ones so I read the passage twice to assist me.
-The text completion and SE were from the magoosh words in the first section while in the second one I found only 2-3 word which I knew from that list.
+In my first section of GRE, the passages were easy but in the second one, they were too much convoluted.
+At times I was not able to know what was the passage actually talking about but still, they were the shorter ones so I read the passage twice to assist me.
 So, focusing on elimination was my strategy.
-I kept max 5.5 minutes for first 6 TC as I preferred focusing on RC.
+I kept max 5.5 minutes for the first 6 TC as I preferred focusing on RC.

 All this practice took around 17 days during which at times I spent 10 hours or more in a day too.
-In the last 3 days I practiced a few issue and argument tasks.
-Last 2 days were almost rest apart from going through some questions of quant from a file my friend Faizan Ejaz uploaded (scholarden-gre WhatsApp group), which was a pdf of powerprep plus question.
-I preferred on focusing on the error log I had prepared throughout, which helped me a lot.
+In the last 3 days, I practiced a few issue and argument tasks.
+The last 2 days were almost rested apart from going through some questions of quant.
+I preferred focusing on the error log I had prepared throughout, which helped me a lot.
 This log contained common recurring mistakes I made and the new concepts I came across while solving difficult problems in quant.

 - Maintain an error log